daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Because cyphers are single-use items, cyphers used to make attacks can never be used with the Spray or Arc Spray abilities that some characters might have.
 They are never treated as rapid-fire weapons.

 Identified manifest cyphers can be used automatically.
 Once a manifest cypher is activated, if it has an ongoing effect, that effect applies only to the character who activated the cypher.
-A PC can’t activate a cypher and then hand it to another character to reap the benefits.
+A PC can't activate a cypher and then hand it to another character to reap the benefits.

-A character can attempt to use a manifest cypher that has not been identified; this is usually an Intellect task using the cypher’s level.
-Failure might mean that the PC can’t figure out how to use the cypher or that they use it incorrectly (GM’s discretion).
+A character can attempt to use a manifest cypher that has not been identified; this is usually an Intellect task using the cypher's level.
+Failure might mean that the PC can't figure out how to use the cypher or that they use it incorrectly (GM's discretion).
 Of course, even if the PC activates the unidentified cypher, they have no idea what its effect will be.

 (Cyphers are meant to be used regularly and often.
 If PCs are hoarding or saving their cyphers, feel free to give them a reason to put the cyphers into play.)

 CYPHER LEVELS AND EFFECTS

 All cyphers have a level and an effect.
-The level sometimes determines an aspect of the cypher’s power (how much damage it inflicts, for example) but otherwise it only determines the general efficacy, the way level works with any object.
+The level sometimes determines an aspect of the cypher's power (how much damage it inflicts, for example) but otherwise it only determines the general efficacy, the way level works with any object.
 The Level entry for a cypher is usually a die roll, sometimes with a modifier, such as 1d6 or 1d6 + 4.
-The GM can roll to determine the cypher’s level, or can allow the player to roll when they receive the cypher.
+The GM can roll to determine the cypher's level, or can allow the player to roll when they receive the cypher.

 NORMAL AND FANTASTIC EFFECTS

 Cypher effects fall into two categories: normal and fantastic.
-Normal effects are things that could reasonably happen or be explained in the normal physical world we’re familiar with.
-Fantastic effects are things that can’t.
+Normal effects are things that could reasonably happen or be explained in the normal physical world we're familiar with.
+Fantastic effects are things that can't.
 A normal person could hit a target 240 feet (73 m) away with a football, quickly get over a cold, run across a tightrope, or multiply two two-digit numbers in their head.
 These tasks are difficult, but possible.
-A normal person can’t throw an armored car, regrow a severed arm, create a robot out of thin air, or control gravity with their mind.
+A normal person can't throw an armored car, regrow a severed arm, create a robot out of thin air, or control gravity with their mind.
 These tasks are impossible according to the world as we know it.
 Cypher effects are either normal (possible) or fantastic (impossible according to the world as we know it).

 Normal cypher effects should be available to PCs regardless of the genre of your game.
-It’s perfectly reasonable for a modern, fantasy, horror, science fiction, or superhero PC to have a cypher that gives them a one-use bonus on an attack or skill task, lets them take a quick breather to recover a few points in a Pool, or helps them focus their will to avoid distractions or fatigue.
+It's perfectly reasonable for a modern, fantasy, horror, science fiction, or superhero PC to have a cypher that gives them a one-use bonus on an attack or skill task, lets them take a quick breather to recover a few points in a Pool, or helps them focus their will to avoid distractions or fatigue.

-Fantastic cypher effects should be limited to games where magic, technology, or other factors stretch the definition of “impossible.”
+Fantastic cypher effects should be limited to games where magic, technology, or other factors stretch the definition of "impossible."
 A cypher that turns a corpse into a zombie is out of place in a non-fantastic modern game, but is perfectly reasonable for a fantasy, science fiction, or superhero game, or even a horror game where zombies exist, as long as the GM decides there is an appropriate story explanation for it.
 The zombie cypher might be a necromantic spell in a fantasy or superhero game, a code that activates a swarm of nanobots in a science fiction game, or a virus in a horror game.
-The rules categorize some cypher effects as fantastic to help the GM decide whether to exclude cyphers that don’t fit the game they’re running.
-For example, it is appropriate for a GM running a zombie horror survival game set in 1990s Georgia to allow the zombie-creating cypher but not a teleportation cypher, because creating a zombie is a fantastic effect that fits the setting and teleportation isn’t.
+The rules categorize some cypher effects as fantastic to help the GM decide whether to exclude cyphers that don't fit the game they're running.
+For example, it is appropriate for a GM running a zombie horror survival game set in 1990s Georgia to allow the zombie-creating cypher but not a teleportation cypher, because creating a zombie is a fantastic effect that fits the setting and teleportation isn't.

 Fantastic cyphers can be subtle or manifest.

 OPTIONAL RULE: NORMAL CYPHERS DUPLICATING FANTASTIC EFFECTS

-If the GM and players are willing to stretch their imaginations a bit, it’s possible to include some fantastic cypher effects in a game where only normal cypher effects should exist, even if the PCs are only using subtle cyphers.
-The player using the cypher just needs to come up with a practical, realistic explanation for how the fantastic result occurred (perhaps with a much shorter or reduced effect than what’s described in the cypher text).
+If the GM and players are willing to stretch their imaginations a bit, it's possible to include some fantastic cypher effects in a game where only normal cypher effects should exist, even if the PCs are only using subtle cyphers.
+The player using the cypher just needs to come up with a practical, realistic explanation for how the fantastic result occurred (perhaps with a much shorter or reduced effect than what's described in the cypher text).

 For example, a PC with a phase changer who is trapped in a prison cell could say that instead of physically phasing through the wall, using the cypher means they find a long-forgotten secret door connected to a narrow hallway leading to safety.
 A PC with a fire detonation could say they notice a can of paint thinner in the room, kick it over, and throw a table lamp into the spill, creating a spark and a momentary burst of harmful flames.
-A PC with a monoblade could say they spot structural flaws in an opponent’s armor, allowing them to attack for the rest of that combat in such a way that the foe’s Armor doesn’t count.
+A PC with a monoblade could say they spot structural flaws in an opponent's armor, allowing them to attack for the rest of that combat in such a way that the foe's Armor doesn't count.

 These interpretations of fantastic cyphers in a non-fantastic setting require player ingenuity and GM willingness to embrace creative solutions (similar to players using player intrusions to make a change in the game world).
 The GM always has the right to veto the explanation for the fantastic effect, allowing the player to choose a different action instead of using the fantastic cypher.

 MANIFEST CYPHER FORMS

 None of the manifest cyphers in this chapter have a stated physical form.
-The entries don’t tell you if something is a potion, a pill, or a device you hold in your hands because that sort of detail varies greatly from genre to genre.
+The entries don't tell you if something is a potion, a pill, or a device you hold in your hands because that sort of detail varies greatly from genre to genre.
 Are they magic?
 Are they tech?
 Are they symbiotic creatures with programmed DNA?
-That’s up to the GM.
-It’s flavor, not mechanics.
-It’s as important or unimportant as the style of an NPC’s hair or the color of the car the bad guys are driving.
-In other words, it’s the kind of thing that is important in a roleplaying game, but at the same time doesn’t actually change anything (and RPGs have a lot of things like that, if you think about it).
+That's up to the GM.
+It's flavor, not mechanics.
+It's as important or unimportant as the style of an NPC's hair or the color of the car the bad guys are driving.
+In other words, it's the kind of thing that is important in a roleplaying game, but at the same time doesn't actually change anything (and RPGs have a lot of things like that, if you think about it).

-A manifest cypher’s physical form can be anything at all, but there are some obvious choices based on genre.
-The GM can design a setting that uses just one type—for example, a magical world where all cyphers are potions made by faeries.
+A manifest cypher's physical form can be anything at all, but there are some obvious choices based on genre.
+The GM can design a setting that uses just one type---for example, a magical world where all cyphers are potions made by faeries.
 Or they can use many types, perhaps mixing them from different genres.
 Some suggestions include the following.

 MANIFEST CYPHER FORM OPTIONS